 Anger is a common human emotion felt by us all.
-Anger can be a very helpful emotion; it can help us identify things that are bothering us and motivate us to change situations that are not right, harmful or causing us distress.
+Although it can vary in intensity from mild irritability to rage, anger can be a very helpful emotion because it can help us identify things that are bothering us and motivate us to make changes.
 However, anger can become problematic if it starts to affect our relationships, day-to-day functioning or our happiness.

 Problematic anger is something that can be overcome, but may require intervention from a mental health professional.
 Many people struggling with anger issues are inclined to think they are just going through a stressful period and they have it under control, but if you recognise the symptoms outlined in this article, it might be time to reach out to someone for help.